petermusembi69/stem-leaf-python/README.md

 <br/>
 task.py - Implements the stem-leaf diagram from a selected textfile
 <br/>
-Untitled.ipynb - a third party library that can be used instead
+Untitled.ipynb - a third party library that can be used to
                  draw a stem-leaf diagram
 <br/>